microprediction/rediz/README.md

 #### Creation and maintenance of streams

+This section is lagging implementation... best to read the interface section of the code

 | Publishing    | Key(s)? |  Cost |  Interpretation                  | Done? |
 |---------------|---------|-------|----------------------------------|-------|
 | set           | Yes     |  1    | Create/modify value at one name  | Y     |